Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath.md

 See the [Install MLAPI](../migration/installation.md) guide to install the MLAPI package.

 ## Creating Network Manager and selecting the Transport

+In this section we will add a Network Manager and add a Transport to our project.

 1. Right click in the Hierarchy tab of the Main Unity Window.
 1. Select **Create Empty**.